-M.3 University Extenuating Circumstances Panel
+M.3 University Mitigating Circumstances Panel

-- M.3.1 A student's claim for extenuating circumstances in assessment shall be considered by the University Extenuating Circumstances Panel having regard to the following: - M.3.1.i The authenticity of evidence produced: is the evidence documented and verified by an independent and authoritative person not personally connected to the student e.g., a doctor, counsellor, police officer, etc. - M.3.1.ii The contemporaneity of the evidence: is the evidence up to date and relevant to the assessment claimed to have been affected?
+- M.3.1 A student's claim for mitigating circumstances in assessment shall be considered by the University Mitigating Circumstances Panel having regard to the following: - M.3.1.i The authenticity of evidence produced: is the evidence documented and verified by an independent and authoritative person not personally connected to the student e.g., a doctor, counsellor, police officer, etc. - M.3.1.ii The contemporaneity of the evidence: is the evidence up to date and relevant to the assessment claimed to have been affected? - M.3.2 The University Mitigating Circumstances Panel delegates authority to the Chair of the Panel (or nominee) to make decisions on claims and the reconsideration of claims on the Panel's behalf.
+This enables claims to be dealt with in a timely manner when a higher volume of claims are submitted.
+The Chair of the Panel may determine cases which still require Panel decision.
+A log of all decisions made by the Chair of the Panel will be provided to the University Mitigating Circumstances Panel at its next meeting for endorsement.